Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Introduction

-We develop a transfer learning method for nonparametric regression using CRFs aided by distance covariance \citep{szekely2007measuring,li2012feature} and theoretically study the procedure's error rate.
+We develop a new transfer learning method for nonparametric regression using CRFs aided by distance covariance \citep{szekely2007measuring,li2012feature} and theoretically study the procedure's error rate.
 Our method first fits a CRF to the source domain data with uniform weights for all features.
 We predict the response in the target domain using the source-trained random forest and obtain residuals.
 Now, we divide the target domain data into two parts.
 In one of the parts, we use the data to calculate sample distance covariances of the residuals with each of the features.
-Then, using the second part of the data, we fit another centered random forest, treating the residuals as the response.
+Then, using the second part of the data, we fit another centered random forest, treating the residuals as the response, which we call the residual random forest.
 The vector of probabilities for splitting along each of the features at each split (which we call weights) in this residual random forest is proportional to the distance covariances estimated in the other half of the data.
+We apply the new methods to improve the prediction accuracy of ICU outcomes for patients in smaller-bed target hospitals using source data from large hospitals with a large multi-hospital EHR dataset of more than 200,000 ICU patients from 335 ICU units in 208 hospitals.

-To our knowledge, this is the first procedure for transfer learning with random forest that has statistical error rate guarantees.
 Our theoretical results show that the method is beneficial when the discrepancy between the source and target domains only involves a subset of the features and the source domain has many more samples than the target domain.
-However, while \cite{cai2024transfer} restricted the difference function to be polynomial, we do not restrict the function class of the difference function beyond Lipschitz-type requirements.
+Suppose $n_t$ and $n_s$ denote the sample sizes in the target and source domains, $d$ denotes the number of features, and $l$ denotes the number of features involved in the domain difference function.
+With certain assumptions and simplifications, the error rate in our transfer learning procedure decreases as $O(n_t^{-1/l})$, as opposed to the rate for the target domain only CRF being $O(n_t^{-1/d})$ with $l<<d$, provided $n_s >> n_t$.